Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Talk with your doctor about storing your own blood for surgery.
 Rest assured that all donated blood is tested for diseases like HIV and hepatitis.

 Your surgeon may have you stop taking aspirin and ibuprofen 7 days before surgery.
-Ask if you should stop taking other medications, herbal remedies, or supplements.
+Ask if you should stop taking other medicines, herbal remedies, or supplements.

 Arrange for an adult family member or friend to drive you home.

 Arrive at the hospital on time.
-Before surgery, your blood pressure and temperature will be taken and you will talk with the anesthesiologist.
+Before surgery, your blood pressure, temperature and other vital signs will be taken and you will talk with the anesthesiologist.
 You’ll be given an intravenous line (IV) to provide fluids.
 You may have a bladder catheter to help with urination.
 You may also get medicine to help you relax.
-Just before surgery you’ll be given anesthesia (medication to prevent pain).
+Just before surgery you’ll be given medicine to prevent pain (anesthesia).
 Local or regional anesthesia numbs just the surgical area.
-General anesthesia lets you “sleep” during the operation.
+General anesthesia lets you sleep during the operation.
 After surgery, you will move from the operating room to the recovery room to awaken from anesthesia.
 After you are awake, you will be moved to your hospital room.